SHUBHAMspy/react-learning/readme.md

 1. *getDerivedStateFromProps()*
 2. *shouldComponentUpdate()*: It is used when you want your state or props to be updated or not basically it checks that rendering should happen or not.It is used for optimization purposes.
-It returns a boolean value .
+It returns a Boolean value .
 3. *render()*
-4. *getSnapshotBeforeUpdate()*: It is called right before updating the DOM.It has access to state and props before the update so that you can check what is the value of state and props right before update.
+4. *getSnapshotBeforeUpdate()*: It is called right before updating the Dom.It has access to state and props before the update so that you can check what is the value of state and props right before update.
-5. *componentDidUpdate()*: It is caled after the component has updated in the dom .It is the best place in updating the dom in response to the change of props and state.
+5. *componentDidUpdate()*: It is called after the component has updated in the Dom .It is the best place in updating the Dom in response to the change of props and state.

-3. Unmounting: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the dom.
+3. Unmounting: This is the final phase of a react component lifecycle.It occurs when a component has been removed from the Dom.
 It has only one method:
-    1. *componentWillUnmount()*:  It is used for cleanup actions like cancelling api calls , removing subcriptions and timers.
+    1. *componentWillUnmount()*:  It is used for clean-up actions like cancelling api calls , removing subscriptions and timers.
 You cannot use setstate here as the component gets unmounted and no re-rendering will happen.

 ## Props:
   In React, we call the arguments that we pass to a component as props.
   1. Props is short for properties.
 It is used for passing data between components since, react follows unidirectional flow therefore props are passed from parent to child component.
+  Props provide our component an interface through which it can access some data from outside And use that data to produce react elements.
   2. Data from props is read-only and cannot be modified by a component that is receiving from outside i.e props are immutable.
   3. In order to get data in props , we need to define prop attribute on child component and get data from parent component.
   4. Props do not have to be just data but callbacks can also be passed as props.